-HOW TO HELP A FRIEND/COLLEAGUE/INDIVIDUAL
+HOW TO HELP A FRIEND

-If someone shares their experience with you, consider the following suggestions:
+If a friend shares their experience with you, consider the following suggestions:

-Support - Let them know you are there to support them.
-They have made the choice to share their experience with you based on trust.
+SUPPORT - Let your friend know you are there to support them.
+Your friend has made the choice to share their experience with you based on trust.
 Be supportive and non-judgmental as you listen to them.
 Remember that what they experienced was not their fault.

-Believe - The most supportive step you can take is to believe them.
+BELIEVE - The most supportive step you can take for a friend is to believe them.
 Take the information seriously, but remember that it is not your job to assess the situation or to investigate the facts.

-Refer - The Colleges' and the Geneva community have many support resources available.
+REFER - The Colleges' and the Geneva community have many support resources available.
 Refer to pages 10-11 of this brochure for information about confidential reporting options and private reporting options.
-You can also make an anonymous call to Title IX to get more information.
+You can also make an anonymous call to Title IX to get more information for you or your friend.

-Care for yourself - Counseling services are also available for someone who is supporting a survivor.
+CARE FOR YOURSELF - Counseling services are also available for someone who is supporting a survivor.
 The process of supporting a survivor may be stressful and having someone to talk with confidentially may help someone stay balanced.